a-chacon/a-chacon.github.io/_posts/en/2023-06-15-spacevim-my-new-code-editor.md

 layout: post
 title: "SpaceVim: My new code editor and how I set it up for Ruby programming."
 categories: [Vim, Ruby, IDE]
-excerpt: After Atom was decommissioned, I started looking for a new code editor that met the important requirement of being open source and with a good community behind it.
-And so I found SpaceVim, a Vim/NeoVim distribution, inspired by SpaceMacs.
+excerpt: "Find out how I set up SpaceVim as my new code editor for Ruby programming after saying goodbye to Atom.
+SpaceVim is a Vim/NeoVim distribution, inspired by SpaceMacs, that offers a powerful open source alternative backed by a strong community.
+Get practical tips and tricks to maximize your programming efficiency with this versatile tool."
 image: /assets/images/spacevim.png
 lang: en
 time: 10 min